tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 Once the promise is resolved ui-router will render the view.

-Now how do we use this access this data?
-To access the data we inject the key defined in the resolve property - ‘expenses’ in this case, into our controller.
+Now how do we use this access this data?.
+To access the data we inject the key defined in the resolve property - *expenses* in this case, into our controller.

 	function ExpensesController(expenses) {
 		var ctrl = this;